Knowledge base

 Specify the sender's address

-For messages to be sent correctly from your CMS/web application (and avoid an error such as Could not instantiate mail function or sender mismatch) it is necessary to specify a valid address in the site parameters on the Infomaniak side:
+For messages to be sent correctly from your CMS/web application (and to avoid an error such as Could not instantiate mail function or sender mismatch) it is necessary to specify a valid address in the site parameters on the Infomaniak side:

-3. Click on Manage under Advanced settings:
+3. Click on Manage advanced settings:

 4. From the General tab, enter an existing email address in the Sender's email field.